varunkapuria96/farm-ownership-decision-tree/readme.md

 The dataset, "IndonesianRiceFarms.csv," contains information about Indonesian rice farms, including the independent variables used for prediction and the target variable, `FarmOwnership` (0 for sharecropped, 1 for farmer-owned).

 Please ensure you have this dataset in the same directory as the R script or update the file path accordingly.

-## License

-This project is licensed under the MIT License.
-You are free to use and modify the code for your own projects.